 I left a voicemail for Jill.
 I deleted her voicemail without listening to it.
 Let’s cut to the chase, Lord, I said to myself.
 About 10 minutes later an excited Jill calls and begins to unpack this exciting opportunity in Austin, Texas with a small company that thinks I might just be what they need to jumpstart their growth and take care of their lead requests that the team has been too busy to respond to.
 (A Great problem for a company to have until it’s starting to piss off the leads and it becomes the brand of the company that they can’t handle any more business.)

 Well, digital marketing is how I’ve made my living over the last 25 years, so this job sounded perfect.
 Jill and I talked for an hour and a half.
 She sent me a few documents to sign a non-disclosure agreement clearing the way for me to have an unfiltered conversation with the business owner on Monday, the Monday that is now two days away.
 Next Monday.

 Wow, it was a whirlwind of a WIN-WIN and I went to bed excited.
-I wondered how Daniel would take my change of heart, but it was twice what Daniel was offering as some future date, and this was a bird in the hand.
+I wondered how my new friend would take my change of heart, but it was twice what he was offering at some future date, and this was a bird in the hand.
 I didn’t sleep very well, I was conflicted and anxious.
-I’m sure the business owner, Jill, and David all slept without worrying about me.
+I’m sure the business owner, Jill, and my friend all slept without worrying about me.

-I sent an email to David asking for a 10-minute conversation (PERSONAL) in a mildly crisis driven panic.
+I sent an email to my friend asking for a 10-minute conversation (PERSONAL) in a mildly crisis-driven panic.
 And then I paused and prayed.
 I asked my higher power to show me the right path.
 I asked for God to give me his direction.
 And I meditated on that.
 Pause.
 Breathe.
 Listen.

-David’s voice came through my meditation loud and clear, “You can talk to Jill if you want to.
-You can entertain a big corporate job and putting a Tesla in your garage, but …”
+A voice came through my meditation loud and clear, “You can talk to Jill if you want to.
+You can entertain a big corporate job and put a Tesla in your garage, but …”